Halfcrown no date (1603-1604) "First coinage" (United Kingdom, James I)

 Auction prices

 Find out the current coin value of the British Halfcrown no date (1603-1604) "First coinage".
-This gold coin from the times of James I. Wondering how much a coin like this is worth?
-The record price belongs to the lot 78 sold at the Sovereign Rarities Ltd auction for GBP 11,000.
-Bidding took place September 24, 2019.
+This silver coin from the times of James I. Wondering how much a coin like this is worth?
+The record price belongs to the lot 185 sold at the Baldwin's of St. James's auction for GBP 19,000.
+Bidding took place April 19, 2012.

 Where does our service get data on the current price of the Halfcrown no date (1603-1604) "First coinage"?